 - Referral of the debt to a sheriff or a solicitor for collection

 - The withholding of refunds of other tax as payment against LPT due

 If you are self-employed and fail to pay your LPT or Household Charge arrears, Revenue will not issue you with a tax clearance certificate.

-Read Revenue's frequently asked questions on Household Charge arrears and information on what happens if you do not meet your LPT obligations.
+Read further information from Revenue on Household Charge arrears and information on what happens if you do not meet your LPT obligations.

 You can log in to the LPT online system to view your Local Property Tax record and to pay arrears (using your PPS number, Property ID and PIN).